LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 > Given the distinct number of reasons for calling and some of the terminology being used there is risk for chatbot confusion

 Other findings were that the large number of subcontractors involved in carrying out remedial work, with their systems not always integrating with council systems to give a current picture of progress for contact centre staff to be fully informed.
+In terms of an AI solution this disparate set of systems makes it challenging to deploy a solution.

 ## Next Steps